UAE sites, hotel-info and literature

-Qarn Nazwa for resident Pharaoh Eagle Owls and wintering Variable Wheatear.
+- Qarn Nazwa for resident Pharaoh Eagle Owls and wintering Variable Wheatear.

 - Khor al-Beida for resident Crab Plovers and wintering Great Knot (access can be very difficult).

 - Masafi Wadi for mountain species like Scrub Warbler and wintering Plain Leaf Warbler.

 - Ra's Dibba for seabird watching any time of year.

-- Fujairah Port Beach for seabird watching any time of year.
+- Fujairah Port Beach for seabird watching, gulls and terns any time of year.

 - Green Mubazzarah for migrants and wintering birds.